jexxa-projects/JexxaArchetypes/README.md

 # Jexxa-Projects Archetypes
 ## Summary
 This project provides the following Maven archetypes for a Jexxa or JLegMed application:
-* `jlegmed-blank-archetype`: Generates a project for a JLegMed application including only source code that is part of all projects (such as a main-class).
+* `jlegmed-blank-archetype`: Generates a project for a [JLegMed application](https://jlegmed.jexxa.io/) including only source code that is part of all projects (such as a main-class).
-* `jexxa-blank-archetype`: Generates a project for a Jexxa application including only source code that is part of all projects (such as a main-class).
+* `jexxa-blank-archetype`: Generates a project for a [Jexxa application](https://www.jexxa.io) including only source code that is part of all projects (such as a main-class).
-* `jexxa-archetype`: Generates a project including source code of [BookStore tutorial](https://github.com/jexxa-projects/JexxaTutorials/tree/main/BookStore).
-It is recommended if you want to play around with existing source code to get familiar with Jexxa and/or ports and adapter architecture.

 ## Features